-Again, use of printers has become less and less especially since the oncoming of digital age and Internet revolution.
-Hell, even companies have been encouraging email communication these days in a bid to avoid paper work and save trees, and here we are - one of the top linux distributions running a printer service by default!
+Use of printers has become less and less, especially since the oncoming of digital age and internet revolution.
+Heck, even companies have been encouraging email communication these days in a bid to avoid paper work and save trees, and here we are - one of the top linux distributions running a printer service by default!

 cups is needed for PDF exports from browsers, then no, the latest versions of firefox and chrome come with their own PDF extensions and don't depend on this service anymore.

 sudo systemctl disable avahi-daemon

-Disable HUD (if you don't use it).
+Disable HUD (if you don't use it)

 One of the reasons why Xubuntu has such a low memory footprint (~200 MB at idle) is that it doesn't come with memory leeching services such as the HUD.
 For example, on my laptop, HUD service eats a good 30MB of RAM which is too much for a service that I don't even use.
 As described in this post, you can disable the HUD service from the terminal as follows:

-sudo chmod -x /usr/lib/indicator-appmenu/hud-service
+sudo chmod -x /usr/lib/indicator-appmenu/hud-service # 32bit systems

-sudo chmod -x /usr/lib/x86_64-linux-gnu/hud/hud-service
+OR sudo chmod -x /usr/lib/x86_64-linux-gnu/hud/hud-service # 64bit systems

 sudo mv /usr/lib/evolution-data-server /usr/lib/evolution-data-server-disabled sudo mv /usr/lib/evolution /usr/lib/evolution-disabled

-apt install way to be much more intuitive than the GNOME software center.
+apt install way to be much more intuitive than the gnome software center.
 For those rare cases when you absolutely need a GUI, the

 sudo apt purge gnome-software

-On my own laptop, I was able to reduce the idle memory consumption from ~550MB to ~300MB which is as close as it gets to Ubuntu MATE!
+On my own laptop, I was able to reduce the idle memory consumption from ~550MB to ~300MB which is as close as it gets to ubuntu-mate!